siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ...
 ```

-Status of the static pods can queried with `talosctl get staticpodstatus`:
+The status of the static pods can queried with `talosctl get staticpodstatus`:

 ```bash
 $ talosctl -n <IP> get staticpodstatus